aszorko/COROBOREES/README.md

 (link to Youtube video)

-## Unity executable (*to be uploaded*)
+## Unity executables (Linux only)

+Download and unpack Unity_short.zip and Unity_int.zip to the CPG folder.
+Make sure the Linux executable paths in UnityInterfaceBrain.py are correct.

 ## Evaluation

-These use multiprocessing and are run from the command line (e.g. via Slurm).
+These scripts use multiprocessing and are run from the command line in the virtual environment (e.g. via Slurm, see master branch for info).
 See code for arguments.

 `CPG/run_impulse_entrainment.py`: test entrainment to various pulses